 Noel was AWOL from ‘Aquitania’ at Gage Roads, Fremantle anchoring on 15 Jan 1942 having sailed from Sydney.
-He failed to report for duty when the ship sailed next day,16 Jan 1942 for Singapore.
+He left the ship with others from his hometown.
+The following morning the truck transporting them back to Fremantle broke down.
+They were unable to report for duty when the ship sailed next day,16 Jan 1942 for Singapore.
 Please read further.

 At Java Noel was assigned to ‘Blackforce’ attached to 2/2nd Pioneers Battalion.
 Allied forces joined with Dutch East Indies to fight Japan.
 They were taken POWs 8 March 1942.
 Suffering with malaria, Noel Banks was being transferred by an ambulance to hospital on 8th March when the vehicle was captured by Japanese troops.
 He was initially treated at 2/2nd Casualty Clearing Station until 18 April then attached to 2/3rd Reserve motor Transport Company to convalesce until 5 Nov 1942.